 MRI INFORMATION FOR DBS DEEP BRAIN STIMULATION FOR ESSENTIAL TREMOR

-Only Medtronic provides safe* access to MRI anywhere on the body with some Medtronic DBS systems under certain conditions — giving your doctor an important tool for diagnosis.
+Medtronic provides safe* access to MRI anywhere on the body with some Medtronic deep brain stimulation (DBS) systems under certain conditions — giving your doctor an important tool for diagnosis.

 Eligible patients with an implanted Medtronic Activa™ PC, Activa RC, or Activa SC Model 37603 neurostimulator may have an MRI (magnetic resonance imaging) scan anywhere on the body under certain conditions.*